 In general, wider orbitals provide better shielding.
 The order of decreasing shielding capacity is as follows.

 - Lithium has three electrons – two in 1s-orbital and one in 2s-orbital.
 The 1s-electrons shield the 2s-electron.
 Hence, lithium has two shielding electrons, making it easy to remove the only valence electron.

 - Magnesium has two valence electrons in the 3s-orbital.
 The inner electrons shield them.
-On the other hand, aluminum has three valence electrons – two in 3s-orbital and one in the 3p-orbital.
+On the other hand, aluminum has three valence electrons – two in the 3s-orbital and one in the 3p-orbital.
 The 3p-electron is shielded by the two 3s-electrons and the inner electrons.
 Therefore, it is easier to remove the outermost electron from aluminum than magnesium.
 As a result, aluminum has lower ionization energy than magnesium.

 - The electron configuration of sodium is [Ne] 3s1, and cesium is [Xe] 6s1.
-It means that sodium has two electron shells inside, and cesium has five.
-Although cesium has more protons than sodium, one would expect a higher electrostatic force in the former than the latter.
+It means sodium has two electron shells inside, and cesium has five.
+Although cesium has more protons than sodium, one would expect a higher electrostatic force in the former than in the latter.
 However, cesium also has more electrons, and shielding is higher than sodium.
 As a result, the electrostatic force is reduced, making it easier to remove the valence electron.